maciadalmau/Video-Player-Research/README.md

 ## Codec

 A codec is a device or program which encodes or decodes a digital data stream.
 A coder encodes a data stream, signal transmission, or storage, possibly in encrypted form, and the decoder function reverses the encoding for playback or editing.
 Codecs are specially used in videoconferencing, streaming media and video editing applications.
+We need to do this because video and music files are really big, which makes them hard to transfer and store.

 ## Codec ecosystem and alternatives